mbabynames search ✿

 Jeremiah Alexander

-The meaning of Jeremiah is "noble and strong"; Alexander is "defender of the people".
+The meaning of Jeremiah is "the Lord exalts"; Alexander is "defender of the people".
 There is a natural balance between the two.
 Jeremiah is 3 syllables.
 Alexander at 4 adds length and rhythm.

 Jeremiah James